mixpanel/docs/pages/docs/data-structure/lookup-tables.md

 ## FAQ

 ### How should my Lookup Table CSV be formatted?
 The CSV must be valid according to [RFC4180](https://datatracker.ietf.org/doc/html/rfc4180).
 See our [API reference](https://developer.mixpanel.com/reference/replace-lookup-table) for more specific details about how we parse CSVs.

-Lookup tables do not support [Objects and List of Objects](https://docs-git-kurbycchua-lookup-table-updates-mixpanel.vercel.app/docs/data-structure/property-reference#object-and-list-of-objects-data-types).
+Lookup tables do not support [Objects and List of Objects](https://docs-git-kurbycchua-lookup-table-updates-mixpanel.vercel.app/docs/data-structure/property-reference#object-and-list-of-objects-data-types) data types.

-### When _shouldn't_  I use Lookup Tables?
+### When shouldn't I use Lookup Tables?
 Lookup Tables have a limit of **100MB** per CSV file or roughly 1M rows.
 You can use multiple lookup tables in your projects, but the total count of rows has to be less than **5 million rows** across all uploaded CSVs.
 We don't recommend using Lookup Tables for anything with very high cardinality IDs.
 For properties with high cardinal IDs, we recommend that you track the metadata as event properties.

 * Don't use Lookup Tables when the ID is a User ID.
 Instead use [User Profiles](/docs/data-structure/user-profiles).
 Mixpanel is more optimized for User Profiles, so they don't have any scale limits and support more opinionated workflows in our product (like clicking into a report and seeing the list of User Profiles).